ssayle/plant-humanities/Cryptomeria/README.md

        license="Image by authors, no permission needed."
        url= "https://github.com/Ejostol/Falling-Stands-/blob/main/IMG_3417.JPG?raw=true">

 Established in 4 BCE, <span eid="Q687168">Ise Jingū Shrine</span> is situated in a *chinju no mori* (a sacred shrine forest) of dense *sugi*.
 Historically, Ise has been closely related to both Japan’s imperial power, due to ties to rulers, and artistic creation, for its capturing of national landscape ideals.
-Compared to Nikkō Tōshō-gū, Ise's architecture is simple, and has been positioned as being more “Japanese” than the later-built more baroque shrines, which are considered less harmonious with nature.[^12] After World War II, when <span eid="Q812767">Shinto</span> was disassociated from the government, the *sugi* forest became central to connecting Ise with the past.
+Compared to Nikkō Tōshō-gū, Ise's architecture is simple, and has been positioned as being more "Japanese" than the later-built more baroque shrines, which are considered less harmonious with nature.[^12] After World War II, when <span eid="Q812767">Shinto</span> was disassociated from the government, the *sugi* forest became central to connecting Ise with the past.

 <param ve-image
        label="A ukiyo-e depicting Emperor Meiji worshipping Ise Jingu on March 11, 1869.
 Japanese cedars are shown surrounding the shrine.
 Created by Sadahide Utagawa, 1869." license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/1/1a/Ise-Grand-Shrine-Emperor-Meiji-Sadahide-Utagawa-1869.png">

 During his travels in Japan in the late nineteenth century, <span eid="Q1066128">Charles Sprague Sargent</span>—an American botanist and the first director of the [Arnold Arboretum of Harvard University](https://arboretum.harvard.edu/)—documented _sugi_ as grown both as a timber tree and in temple groves.
 Noting its use in construction, he also reported the legend behind Nikko's Cedars Avenue.
 Sargent was told the trees were planted in 1616 by a poor feudal lord as a tribute to Japan’s military ruler, the <span eid="Q131767">*shōgun*</span>.
-As he wrote in his [*Forest Flora of Japan*](https://www.biodiversitylibrary.org/item/115089#page/1/mode/1up), “this avenue, if the story told of its origin is true, can teach a useful lesson, and caries hope to the heart of the planter of trees, who will see in it a monument more lasting than those which men sometimes erect in stone or bronze in the effort to perpetuate the memory of their greatness.”[^13]
+As he wrote in his [*Forest Flora of Japan*](https://www.biodiversitylibrary.org/item/115089#page/1/mode/1up), "this avenue, if the story told of its origin is true, can teach a useful lesson, and caries hope to the heart of the planter of trees, who will see in it a monument more lasting than those which men sometimes erect in stone or bronze in the effort to perpetuate the memory of their greatness."[^13]

 <param ve-image
        label="A hand-colored albumen print of Imaichi road in Nikko.
 Attributed to Charles Leander Weed, 1880.
 Via Wikimedia Commons."